 In-Kind Match: $25,045 includes baseline drawings and volunteer hours

 Project Description: The grant funds will be used for engineering, baseline drawings, construction documentation, emergency construction repairs, mothballing/safety issues, joists, beams, flooring, TAN Services, time for Engelhardt and volunteers.

-Current Statues: Engineering report completed.
-Base line drawings completed.
+Current Status: Engineering report completed.
+Base-line drawings completed.
 Emergency construction repairs partially completed.
 Mothballing/safety issues partially completed.
-The purchase of joists, beams, and flooring is partially completed but not installed.
+The joists, beams, and flooring have been purchased and are currently being installed.
 Engelhardt’s time and volunteer time has been partially completed.

 2. Clayton County Foundation for the Future

 Project Description: Funds are to be used for the purchase and replacement of floor joists.

 Current Status: The $2,100 match was met with the $3,100 grant from the Dubuque Racing Association.
 The invoices, proof of match money, and necessary paper work has been completed and sent in.
 The grant is considered completed and closed.

 Match Money Required: $0